Navigation and service

 For more information on the reform of the EU fiscal rules and our recommendations, please see our report to the parliamentary Budget Committee:

-Reform of the European fiscal rules (PDF, 605KB, File meet accessibility standards)
+Reform of the European fiscal rules (PDF, 605KB, File meets accessibility standards)